How to buy a breast pump in 2022

 In the past, only big, bulky breast pumps were suitable for multiple users.
 These days, modern breast pumps should all be 'closed system' which means they have a barrier between milk and pump motor that ensures hygiene.
 More on this later.

 The key difference between portable and hospital grade is really motor capacity.
-A hospital grade pump like SuperGenie has a big motor capable of pumping both fast AND at high vacuum, whereas portable pumps have smaller motors and will slow down as you turn the vacuum up.
+A hospital grade pump like SuperGenie has a big motor capable of pumping both fast AND at high vacuum, whereas portable pumps like the Genie Advanced have smaller motors and will slow down as you turn the vacuum up.

 Think of it like a phone versus a laptop - phones are AMAZING, but they have less options to get your work done efficiently.